OCHA-DAP/hdx-python-country/documentation/index.md

 The library has detailed API documentation which can be found in the menu at the top.

 ## Breaking Changes
+From 4.1.1, HXL hashtags no longer used in AdminLevel class.
+The header names are used instead. setup_from_iterable replaces setup_from_admin_info and setup_from_libhxl_dataset using keys: "Location", "P-Code", "Name" and "Parent P-Code".

 From 4.1.0, HXL hashtags no longer used in Country class.
 The header names are used instead.